clearbold/flightdeck/README.md

 * [ ] Inliner and TestEmail as interfaces so that other providers can be swapped in
 * [x] Support per-template image/asset directories
 * [ ] User authentication

+### License

+Copyright 2015 Clearbold, LLC

+You may fork or download this code for personal use, but distribution, modification, sublicensing are prohibited.